open-education-hub/essentials-security/application-lifetime/index.md

 To explore the sections of an executable, `objdump` can be used.
 To see the contents of the **DATA** section, run `$ objdump -s -j .data <executable>`

-Now, some security stuff: all sections must follow the NX princpile - if a section is writable, it can't be executable.
+Now, some security stuff: all sections must follow the NX principle - if a section is writable, it can't be executable.
 Why?
 You don't want your application to be able to execute code that wasn't written by you, but was injected by someone else.

 This can be exploited, if the principle isn't respected, by an attack method called **shellcode**.
 Shellcodes represent a big part of the [SSS Binary track](https://security-summer-school.github.io/binary/shellcodes/).

-The process address space isn't fixed during the execution of a program; it can be changed by the program itself, using `mmap()` to create new entries, and `mprotect()` to change the permissions.
+The process address space isn't fixed during the execution of a program;
+it can be changed by the program itself, using `mmap()` to create new entries, and `mprotect()` to change the permissions.

 #### mprotect